-To address this dangerous situation and underpin our collective efforts to pursue a world without nuclear weapons, states must take urgent steps to 1) prevent war and hence nuclear use, 2) stop nuclear arms racing and reduce proliferation risks, and 3) ensure a constructive outcome from the 2026 NPT RevCon.
+To address this dangerous situation and underpin our collective efforts to pursue a world without nuclear weapons, States must take urgent steps to: (1) prevent war and hence nuclear use; (2) stop nuclear arms racing and reduce proliferation risks; and (3) ensure a constructive outcome from the 2026 Review Conference.

-1) Prevent nuclear war
+(1) Prevent nuclear war

-Nuclear-armed states have a primary responsibility to prevent nuclear use.
-We, the IGEP, call on them to take the following urgent steps to reduce the risk of nuclear war:
+Nuclear-armed States have a primary responsibility to prevent nuclear use.
+We, the International Group of Eminent Persons for a World without Nuclear Weapons, call on them to take the following urgent steps to reduce the risk of nuclear war:

 - i.
 Take measures to avoid direct military confrontation and prioritize nuclear restraint, including by not making explicit and implicit nuclear threats. - ii.
 Engage in sustained strategic dialogues to address mutual security concerns and avoid misperception leading to conflict and conflict escalation. - iii.
 Prioritize crisis prevention. - iv.
-Uphold moratorium on explosive nuclear testing. - v.
+Uphold the moratorium on explosive nuclear testing. - v.
 Ensure effective human oversight in all decisions related to nuclear weapons. - vi.
-Refrain from cyber-attacks against nuclear facilities and command-and-control networks. - vii.
-Provide pre-launch notifications on missile and space vehicle launches.
+Refrain from cyberattacks against nuclear facilities and command-and-control networks. - vii.
+Provide prelaunch notifications on missile and space vehicle launches.

-All states that do not possess nuclear weapons can and should help reduce the risk of nuclear war.
+All States that do not possess nuclear weapons can and should help reduce the risk of nuclear war.
 They must:

 - viii.
-Urge the nuclear-armed states to take the urgent steps outlined above. - ix.
-Fully implement the Hague Code of Conduct (HCOC), including via pre-launch notifications. - x.
-Explore, with nuclear-armed states, measures that would reduce nuclear salience and increase confidence in no-first use, negative security assurances, and other declaratory commitments.
+Urge the nuclear-armed States to take the urgent steps outlined above. - ix.
+Fully implement the Hague Code of Conduct, including via prelaunch notifications. - x.
+Explore, with nuclear-armed States, measures that would reduce nuclear salience and increase confidence in no first use, negative security assurances and other declaratory commitments. - All States must: - xi.

-All states must:

-xi.
 Avoid taking military action that would cause radioactive release.

-2) Stop nuclear arms racing and reduce proliferation risks
+(2) Stop nuclear arms racing and reduce proliferation risks

-Progress toward a world without nuclear weapons is being undermined by renewed nuclear arms racing and proliferation dynamics.
-All states have a responsibility to address these dynamics, in line with the core principles.
-We call on states to implement the following steps to reduce nuclear salience and demonstrate a shared commitment to pursue a world without nuclear weapons:
+Progress towards a world without nuclear weapons is being undermined by renewed nuclear arms racing and proliferation dynamics.
+All States have a responsibility to address these dynamics, in line with the core principles.
+We call on States to implement the following steps to reduce nuclear salience and demonstrate a shared commitment to pursue a world without nuclear weapons: